 The only certain way to know if a child is dyslexic is for the child to have a professional evaluation by a qualified psychologist, speech-language pathologist, or clinical educator.

-Try the Lexercise Screener now.
+Lexercise offers five free learning disabilities tests.
 If you have questions about language learning or would like more information about Lexercise, give us a call at 1-919-747-4557 or e-mail email@example.com.

 *According to the Centers for Disease Control and Prevention (CDC), “Developmental disabilities are a diverse group of severe chronic conditions that are due to mental and/or physical impairments.
 People with developmental disabilities have problems with major life activities such as language, mobility, learning, self-help, and independent living.
 Developmental disabilities begin anytime during development up to 22 years of age and usually last throughout a person’s lifetime.”